Patricryser/Project-determining-weather-types/README.md

 ## Analysis of PyWR
+Download the relevant datasets.
 Python script to compute weather types/regimes using K-means.
-Model weather types are projected into the observed ones in the EOF space.
+Model weather types are projected into the observed ones in the EOF space, which is plotet.